 One of our goals every year is to compete in more matches and tournaments against other schools.
-This means that we are obliged to offer certain activities and sports in certain terms.
-These include soccer and hockey in winter (terms 1 and 4) and basketball, tennis and swimming in the summer (terms 2 and 3).

 Please review the Sports and Activities Handbook for additional information.

 ASSEMBLY/PERFORMANCE BEHAVIOR

 AISCT provides a variety of opportunities for students to view live performances and to participate in assemblies and activities.
 Students are expected to conduct themselves in a mature and responsible fashion at all times in the assembly area.
 Proper assembly conduct/etiquette includes: